cristian341/Zodiac/README.md

-# Zodiac_sigh
+# Zodiac
-Find you zodiac sigh using Python
+Find you zodiac using Python